priyatoonz-animation-pvt-ltd/priyatoonz-animation/README.md

 []{#__DdeLink__73_1980708141}[]{#__DdeLink__50_2679174470} **We provide
-time-limited non-commercial license for use of our** **Anasim Processor** **AI IPCores (With runtime limited to 1 hour from device power-on) free of cost for academic or non-commercial users who work on our Priyatoonz repositories based open source projects.
+time-limited non-commercial license for use of our AI IPCores (With runtime limited to 1 hour from device power-on) free of cost for academic or non-commercial users who work on our Priyatoonz repositories based open source projects.
 Please visit our github account (**[[[**https://github.com/DSP-Channel**](https://github.com/DSP-Channel)]{.underline}]{lang="zxx"}**) for more details on Priyatoonz Open Source Projects.
 Contact at** [[[**charu\@priyatooz.com**](mailto:charu@priyatooz.com)]{.underline}]{lang="zxx"}